 A rare asseveration was made by the Master of Whisperers, Varys, while describing power in Westeros- ‘A very small man can cast a very large shadow.’

 This is one of the many divulgent statements made in the ‘Game of Thrones’.
 Here and there, between the mystery, drama and humour, Game of Thrones provides us with life lessons in the most uncanny of situations.
+Most importantly, these books are one of the rare kind that do not present a picture perfect world.

 As a teenager obsessed with the ‘Game of Thrones’ TV Series as well as ‘A Song of Ice and Fire’ book series, I am often pointed out by my elders, that, the series is disturbing for children, at many levels and is highly inappropriate for youngsters.
 Well, this makes me feel like sticking ‘em with the pointy end.